gotar1/Gun-Laws-Analysis/README.md

    * How do the background checks and other gun laws effect firearm related death rates from 1999-2018?

-   * How many mass shooting incidents happens in both states through the course of this analysis.
+   * How many mass shooting incidents happens in both states through the same time period?

 ### Tasks Breakdown: